ridvikpal/CarCartAPI/README.md

 ## Goals

 I have always been into cars, and as I approach the age where I will buy my first car with my own money, I thought about combining my interest in cars with my interest in programming.
-Thus, the CarCostAPI was born!
+Thus, the CarCartAPI was born!
 My first car was definitely going to be a used one (new cars provide terrible ROI), so I figured why not create an API that aggregates used car data and provides some insight on which car to buy?
 Additionally, this API was a great opportunity to apply and improve my Spring Boot, MySQL, REST API and Java skills.
 Additionally, ChatGPT had always interested me, so it was also